 Here’s me focusing on my typing.
 I reached a blistering 19 words a minute with ten mistakes.

-Fellow annual staffers Robbie Swanda and David Lodes slave over their hot typewriters.
+In the feature pic, fellow annual staffers Robbie Swanda and David Lodes slave over their hot typewriters.

 When I told host Dad Jim Patterson my subjects he grimaced then grinned and said –